 The move to Microsoft Azure was executed in three main technical steps:

-Can scale up our production environment when needed.
-Can also quickly create new environments to support the business in exploring new capabilities.
+We can quickly create new environments to support the business in exploring new capabilities.

 Public cloud meets or exceeds the highest levels of security standards and certifications.